Hurricane Pamela forecast to intensify before striking Mexico on Wednesday

-Hurricane warnings are in effect from Bahia Tempehuaya to Escuinapa, Mexico, where the most direct impacts from Pamela are set to occur.
+Hurricane warnings are in effect from Bahía Tempehuaya to Escuinapa, where the most direct impacts from Pamela are set to occur.
 Tropical storm warnings are up along the coastline on either side of the hurricane warning.

 The National Hurricane Center writes that “significant and life-threatening flash flooding and mudslides” are possible because of the storm’s heavy rainfall.
 The mountainous terrain of western Mexico will exacerbate flood concerns and threaten rural communities.

 The storm will quickly decay as it moves inland, but its moisture could interact with a cold front to drop a strip of heavy rainfall in Texas.
-Some spots, including around the Dallas-Fort Worth metroplex, could see three to six inches of rain, resulting in localized flood concern.
-Flash-flood watches blanket a swath of the Lone Star State from the border with Mexico to Oklahoma.
+Some spots, including around the Dallas-Fort Worth metroplex, could see three to six inches of rain, resulting in localized flood concerns.
+Flash flood watches blanket a swath of the Lone Star State from the border with Mexico to Oklahoma.

 Pamela, currently

 As of 11 a.m.
-Eastern time Tuesday, Pamela was an 80 mph Category 1 hurricane.
-It was located about 250 miles southwest of Mazatlán and was moving due north at 13 mph.
+Eastern time Tuesday, Pamela was an 80-mph Category 1 hurricane.
+It was about 250 miles southwest of Mazatlán and was moving due north at 13 mph.

 On satellite, it appeared that Pamela had plateaued in organization temporarily, but it will probably continue maturing and strengthening in the hours ahead.
 A massive “convective burst,” or robust plume of thunderstorm activity, was noted on infrared satellite shortly after midnight, but thunderstorm activity had briefly faltered around sunrise.
 A new batch of shower and thunderstorm growth was cropping up shortly thereafter, and signs pointed to a forthcoming uptick in intensity.

 Sea-surface temperatures are more than sufficient to support an expedited strengthening of Pamela, with readings between 85 and 87 degrees.
 Upper-level winds are weak enough so as to not perturb Pamela’s growth, but there is no upper-level high-pressure ridge to enhance Pamela’s outflow.
 Outflow describes the “exhaust” air being evacuated from a storm at its upper levels.
-More efficient outflow means a storm can ingest more warm, moist air at the low levels and intensify.
+More-efficient outflow means a storm can ingest more warm, moist air at the low levels and intensify.

 The National Hurricane Center is bullish on Pamela’s prospects, predicting the hurricane to make landfall Wednesday morning as a high-end Category 2 storm.
 The strongest wind gusts will be relegated to the immediate coastline southeast of the storm’s center.

-Widespread rainfall totals of five to 10 inches with localized amounts exceeding a foot are expected in Sinaloa and western Durango, as well as the southern tip of the Baja Peninsula.
-The heaviest rain will fall along the shoreline, as well as on the windward side of the Sierra Madre Occidental mountains; the higher terrain will be susceptible to flash flooding and mudslides, which can wreak havoc on more rural communities or those with vulnerable infrastructure.
+Widespread rainfall totals of five to 10 inches with localized amounts exceeding a foot are expected in Sinaloa and western Durango state, as well as on the southern tip of the Baja Peninsula.
+The heaviest rain will fall along the shoreline, as well as on the windward side of the Sierra Madre Occidental mountains.
+The higher terrain will be susceptible to flash flooding and mudslides, which can wreak havoc on more-rural communities or those with vulnerable infrastructure.

 Concern growing in Texas